bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 When creating a placement with a widget, the widget content takes the full region width.
 The placement's `sort_order` property controls the display order of the widget.
 You would stack any additional widgets in the same region above or below based on each placement's `sort_order` property.

 <Callout type="info">
-#### Note
   If you are creating marketplace applications that create placements directly, you do not need to use the `sort_order` property.
 </Callout>